jspaezp/ms2ml/README.md

 - `c_term` = denotes the c-terminus of a peptide
 - `__missing__` = denotes missing/empty elements in a tensor

-## Why the \_jspp

-I have that suffix (my initials) to prevent taking over the pyteomics4ml name (for now).
-Since I am not part of the consortium, nor related to the pyteomics team, I do not want to take over a name they might use.
-If this package becomes used and stable I might take it over.

 ## Peptide sequence notation

 When possible I will attempt to allow 'Proforma' based sequence annotations.